on genomes, sexual attraction, and the foundations of mathematics.

 Or are they?

-I chuckled to myself when I conceived of the title of this post, but the overlap of ‘a billion’ is no coincidence at all.
+I chuckled when I conceived of the title of this essay, but the overlap of ‘a billion’ is no coincidence at all.
 Given the limitations already outlined, how else are these topics supposed to be studied ‘scientifically’ if not in exactly the ways they were — by accepting the reality of a billion variables and trying to make sensible inferences?
 Consider the deductive alternative in each case:

 - Consider every possible genetic variation in turn and use our knowledge of biochemistry to deduce its effects.
 Keep going until we get what Nic Volker has.